openlibhums/memory-alpha/content/pages/support/issues-volumes-and-collections/issues-and-volumes.md

    Opens configuration options for how issue titles and metadata are displayed.
 For more information, see [Display settings](#display-settings).

 - **Create issue**
   Lets you create a new issue.
-For more information, see [Creating and editing issues](#creating-and-editing-issues).
+For more information, see [Creating and editing issue details](#creating-and-editing-issue-details).

 In addition, the issue list is presented in a table format.
 For each issue, the following actions are available: